Wraggster00/handsup-shaking-qbus/README.md

---A custom made hands up standalone script for FiveM, this script allows you put your hands up but with a little scared shaking animation
+A custom made hands up standalone script for FiveM, this script allows you put your hands up but with a little scared shaking animation
---I a few simple changes so you cannot attack, aim or reload while hands are up
+--I made a few simple changes so you cannot attack, aim or reload while hands are up